anntao/AI-Content-Tools/readme.txt

 == Installation ==

-1. Download the zip file from "Releases" OR upload the `ai-post-summarizer` (or your plugin's folder name) to the `/wp-content/plugins/` directory
+1. Download the zip file from "Releases" and upload to WP
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to **Settings > AI Content Tools** in your WordPress admin area.
 4. Enter your Google Gemini API Key.